Can I Go To Medical School With a Degree in Biology?

 There are many pathways that a pre-professional student may take to succeed at UCF.
 Regardless of what some believe, there is no one major that ensures a student’s success at this endeavor.
 In fact, any major with the appropriate courses may allow a student to achieve his/her goal.
 However, due to academic strength, science majors tend to prepare pre-professional students more effectively.
 Health professional programs tend to prefer students who have shown that they have the potential to handle the rigorous demands of their programs by having been exposed to a science-based curriculum.
 At UCF we have a number of undergraduate programs that can serve to prepare a pre-professional student for the next step in his/her education.
 These programs include: Biology, Chemistry, Biomedical Sciences, Psychology, and Interdisciplinary Studies.

-The Department of Biology has a Biology-Preprofessional concentration that is well designed to assist a student in gaining admission to and succeeding in a professional health program.
+The Department of Biology has a Biology-Preprofessional track that is well designed to assist a student in gaining admission to and succeeding in a professional health program.
 The program has a number of core courses that will prepare a student for the required standardized entrance examinations and will give the student a firm foundation for the scientific requirements of the health professional program.
 These core courses include: Biology 1 (BSC 2010), Biology 1 Lab (BSC2010L), Biology 2 (BSC 2011), Biology 2 Lab (BSC2011L), Chemistry 1 (CHM 2045), Chemistry 2 (CHM 2046), Chemistry 2 Lab (CHM2046L), Organic Chemistry 1 (CHM 2210), Organic Chemistry 2 (CHM 2211), Organic Chemistry 2 Lab (CHM2211L), Genetics (PCB 3063), Physics 1 (PHY 2053C), Physics 2 (PHY 2054C), and Molecular Cell Biology (PCB 3023).
 In addition, the Biology-Preprofessional concentration allows for studying in a number of upper division restricted electives that are extremely beneficial to the serious pre-health professional student.
-Upper division restricted electives such as: Biochemistry (BCH 4053), Epigenetics (Genetics 2 – PCB 4514), Comparative Vertebrate Anatomy (ZOO 3713C), Comparative Vertebrate Anatomy Lab (ZOO3713L)Embryology (ZOO 4603C), and General Microbiology (MCB 3020C); give the student an extensive knowledge base to get him/her off to a very good start in any health professional program.
+Upper division restricted electives such as: Biochemistry (BCH 4053) or Medical Biochemistry (BCH4024), Epigenetics (Genetics 2 – PCB 4514), Comparative Vertebrate Anatomy (ZOO 3713C), Comparative Vertebrate Anatomy Lab (ZOO3713L)Embryology (ZOO 4603C), and General Microbiology (MCB 3020C); give the student an extensive knowledge base to get him/her off to a very good start in any health professional program.

-The Department of Biology has a number of other resources that will also assist the pre-professional student to prepare for a professional health program and to separate himself/herself from other applicants.
+The Department of Biology has a number of other resources that will also assist the pre-professional student to prepare for a professional health program and to separate themselves from other applicants.
 These resources include: internships, independent studies, and research opportunities.
 All of these resources demonstrate scholarly interest and academic initiative of the nature favored by professional health program admittance committees.

 Preparing for the New MCAT